SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ### kernelhaven-evaluation-incremental.sh

 Runs the evaluation on all diffs-files in the ``./diff`` folder using the configuration file ``./config/configuration-incremental.properties`` as a template.
+We do include a few configurations that can be used here in the folder `./config/incremental-configs/`.
+They names of the files correspond to the naming in our publication.

 When KernelHaven is executed it will work with a copy of the configuration file where DIFF_FILE_GENERATED_VALUE is replaced with the name of the current diff-file.
 It is assumed that the diff-files within the ``./diff/`` folder are ordered chronologically through their filename in alphabetical order.

 ### kernelhaven-evaluation-reference.sh